deopurkar/deopurkar.github.io/teaching/ag2021/index.md

 2. (25%) A mid-semester exam (take-home, in-person, or Zoom)
 3. (25%) A final exam (take-home, in-person, or Zoom)

-The classwork will consist of presentations and the associated write-up, each equivalent to 1 homework set.
+The classwork will consist of progress reports and the associated write-up, each equivalent to 1 homework set.
 If you are a masters student or taking the course as an ASC/ASE, your assessment will include an additional project component.

 ## Classwork

 The format of our classwork will be as follows.
 The first meeting of the week (Monday) will be a traditional lecture in which I will explain the key ideas of a topic, but not prove all the details.
-In the following three meetings (Wednesday, Thursday, Friday), we will work out the details in small groups.
-Every day, two students (selected at random) will present designated parts of the material, and two students (also selected at random) will write them up.
+In the following two meetings (Wednesday, Thursday), we will work out the details in small groups.
+By the end of Thursday, you will write a "progress report" (a 1-2 sentence summary of your progress for each question) and submit it on Gradescope.
+On Friday, based on the progress reports, I will present the solutions.
+Two students (selected at random) will write up the solutions and send them to me in a week.
 I will add the write-ups to [our notes](notes).
-You can see what the next few week's plan is ahead of time in the notes.

 # Policies